 3. Resist the temptation to shoot fireworks in your backyard.

-Should you have any questions regarding fireworks safety or South Carolina child injury law, call me today at (803) 790-2800.
+Should you have any questions regarding fireworks accidents or South Carolina child injury law, call me today at (803) 790-2800 or start a chat with us by clicking the button below.
 I would be honored to speak to you and look forward to being of service.